filewatcher/filewatcher/README.md

 $ filewatcher '**/*.js' 'node $FILENAME'
 ```

-By default, filewatcher executes the command only for the first changed file
+By default, Filewatcher executes the command only for the first changed file
-that found from filesystem check, but you can using the `--every/-E` option
+that found from file system check, but you can using the `--every/-E` option
 for running the command on each changed file.

 ```